 - What organs, tissues, and/or parts of my body are affected?

-- What will be the progression of amyloidosis?
+- How will this type of amyloidosis progress?
 Is it possible to slow down this disease?
 Is it curable?

 - What are my treatment options?